junxit/us-congress-bills-115/metadata.md

 - 2017-10-05 — Senate amendment agreed to: Amendment SA 1110 agreed to in Senate by Unanimous Consent.
 - 2017-10-05 — Senate amendment proposed (on the floor): Amendment SA 1110 proposed by Senator McConnell for Senator Rubio.(consideration: CR S6375)
 - 2017-10-05 — Senate amendment submitted
+- 2017-10-10 — Held at the desk.
+- 2017-10-10 — Message on Senate action sent to the House.
+- 2017-10-10 — Received in the House.
+- 2017-10-12 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-10-12 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-10-12 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.